GeokTeng/Projects/Capstone_Proj_Science_Articles_Labelling/.ipynb_checkpoints/README-checkpoint.md

 - 04_BaselineModel
 - 05_Model_Improvement

-**View Data files**
-You may view the data files from GoogleDrive using this [link](https://drive.google.com/drive/folders/171BFvVX70HS89Mlm0vPIXAZQMYB87kSy?usp=share_link).

 # 1. Problem Statment <a class="anchor" id="ID_1"></a>

 Multi-label classification can be seen in many context.
 For example in the world of news, we label them *'Political'*, *'Sports'* or *'Business & Finance'*.
 It can also be seen in the entertainment world, such as labelling a movie *'Horror'*, *'Comedy'* or *'Fantasy'*.
 In the science community, multi-label classification has great potential in handling huge databases of scientific publications.<br><br>